top of page

 “A farmer went out to sow his seed...But the seed on good soil stands for those with a noble and good heart, who hear the word, retain it, and by persevering produce a crop."
 Luke 8: 5-15

-Each of the churches, the seven lampstands, is given an angel who will deliver a personal message of blessing and rebuke.
 Whoever has ears, let them hear what the Spirit says to the churches.
 Can you find the seven attributes of Christ among the messages?
-Each church is likewise given a promise of something to its people who overcome:
+Each church is likewise given a promise for eternity to its overcomers:

 What does the number seven signify?
-Our first mention of the Trinity’s delight with the number seven came within the context of their breathing us into being with their very Ruach:
+Remember, our first mention of the Trinity’s delight with the number seven came within the context of their breathing us into being with their very Ruach:

 By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 Then God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done.
 Genesis 2: 2-3